 This two-storey brick building on Main Street in Winnipeg was constructed in 1894 for merchant George Craig, who used it as a rental property.
 Early occupants of the main floor included restaurants while the second floor had a small assembly hall and space that was used for offices or residences.
-In 1922, the second floor was occupied by the Order of Sleeping Car Porters, believed to be North America’s first Black labour union founded by John Arthur Robinson and others.
+In 1922, the second floor was occupied by the Order of Sleeping Car Porters, believed to be North America’s first Black labour union founded by John Ashley Robinson and others.

 The building was occupied by a sporting goods store at the time of a 2019 site visit.

 Memorable Manitobans: John Ashley Robinson (c1883-1950)